tencent-ailab/Interformer/README.md

 ```
 # Please review these scripts for further deatils
+# The training data will be uploaded soon.
 bash scripts/train/preprocess.sh # used for preprocess training data
 bash scripts/train/run_single.sh # train on one single machine
 ```